Antony-Thornton/MS2---Memory-Game/README.md

 The second mentor meeting is booked on the 12/08/2021.

+The third mentor meeting was booked on the 18/08/2021.

+As it currently stands the project is in the final checks stage.
+Waiting for user testing feedback but ready to submit - 21/08/2021.

 # 2. User Story
 ## 2.1 The business case (Project Goals):
 A BMW representitive approached me asking for a fun mini game in order to celebrate BMW cars and improve knowledge of the models available.